Introduction: The growing importance of B2B customer portals

 Extensive product data and technical documentation

-Personalized user interfaces depending on the customer group
+Personalised user interfaces by customer group

-Efficiency Gains: Automated processes reduce manual effort and error rates.
+Greater efficiency: Automated processes reduce manual effort and error rates.

 Customer-specific homepages with relevant products and information